 To be considered for an award, the applicant must be a private voluntary organization or cooperative that is, to the extent practicable, registered with the USAID Administrator, or an intergovernmental organization, such as the World Food Program.
-This includes U.S. and non-U.S. nonprofit organizations as defined in Section 402 of the Food for Peace Act and as described in the Private Voluntary Organization Conditions of Registration on the USAID website.
+This includes U.S. and non-U.S. nonprofit organizations as defined in Section 402 of the Agricultural Act of 2014 and as described in the Private Voluntary Organization Conditions of Registration on the USAID website.

 Consortia of private voluntary organizations and/or cooperatives are neither encouraged nor discouraged from submitting applications.
-In the case of a consortium, the actual applicant must be the consortium lead and should identify any other members of the consortium or individuals tied to the implementation of the program as described in the application, along with all sub-awardees.
-The respective roles (e.g., targeting, food assistance distribution, etc.) of any other members of the consortium or individuals, including all sub-awardees, must be described and separate budgets must be attached for each.
+In the case of a consortium, the actual applicant must be the consortium lead and should identify any other members of the consortium or individuals tied to the implementation of the activity as described in the application, along with all subawardees.
+The respective roles of any other members of the consortium or individuals, including all sub-awardees, must be described and separate budgets must be attached for each.